 What happens if I am already an IPA personal member (MIPA)?

 The IPA has offered a form of personal membership for decades.
 Historical MIPAs won’t lose their status – but only Accredited MIPAs will be entitled to a full profile on the IPA website.
-Any historical MIPA seeking accredited status would need to complete the required 5 stars of qualifications and CPD compliance for the previous three years (see How could I become an Accredited MIPA?)
+Any historical MIPA seeking accredited status would need to complete the required 5 stars of qualifications and/or assessed courses and CPD compliance for the previous three years (see How could I become an Accredited MIPA?)

 What about the IPA’s Fellows (FIPAs)?